All Episodes

 We didn't want to tell anybody beforehand, and there's a reason.

-Um, we know what happened in the Eddie Gallagher case.
+We know what happened in the Eddie Gallagher case.

 I know Mayor Giuliani was a part of that as well.

-I said, There's no way.
+I said, there's no way.

 It's over.

-He this this reads horribly.
+This reads horribly.

-And it turned out to be.
+And it turned out injustice.

-And and I called Bernie.
+And I called Bernie.

 I said, Bernie, read this.

-I'm been in this business 30 years.
+Bernie, I've been in this business 30 years.

 If what they're saying here is true, he's done.

-He goes, It's not true.
+He goes, it's not true.

 Tell me why it's not true.

-And Bernie demanded he stay firm.
+And Bernie, man, did he stay firm.

 I want to get it right.